agbidi/appd_cfg_manager/README.md

-# appd_cfg_sync
+# appd_cfg_manager
-A script that synchronises AppDynamics Configuration via the AppD API and Config Exporter API
+A script that does backups and migrations of AppDynamics Configuration via the AppD API and Config Exporter API